pradip9102/refactoring/src/main/java/com/vizurd/tryout/refactoring/readme/change-unidirectional-association-to-bidirectional.md

 #|en| However, the customer class does not have references to order objects.
 Thus, if you need to get an order object from the method of a customer object, you will have to usу some roundabout ways that are slow and inconvenient.

-#|en| Let's start refactoring by adding order fields to the <code>Customer</code> class.
+#|en| Let's start refactoring by adding order fields to the `Customer` class.
 Since a customer can have multiple orders, we should make the field a collection.

 Go to the end of "Customer"